Vehicle registration plates of Algeria: Vehicle class

 The last two digits in the 3-digit group indicate the year in which the vehicle was manufactured.
 For example: 115 would indicate a private vehicle manufactured in 2015; 498 would indicate a bus manufactured in 1998; 903 would indicate a motorcycle manufactured in 2003; &c.
 Where the year of manufacture was unknown, the arbitrary number 22 was assigned (e.g. 122 for a private vehicle).
 In December 2022, this number has been replaced with 33 to avoid conflict with regular registrations for vehicles manufactured in 2022.

 Wilayas

 A two-digit suffix on the plate identifies the wilaya (Arabic: ولاية) or province in which the vehicle was first registered.
-In January 2022, the 10 new wilayas created on December 18, 2019, received their own registrations plates with their own specific codes.
+Initially there were 48 such wilayas.
+In January 2022, 10 new wilayas created in December 2019 received their own registration codes.
+In January 2027, 11 new wilayas created in November 2025, will receive their own registration codes, for a total of 69 codes.